Alicia Keys Honors Kobe Bryant With Powerful Piano Performance at Memorial

 During Monday morning's celebration of life ceremony for the Los Angeles Lakers basketball player and his daughter Gianna Bryant, Alicia performed a special song, described as one of Kobe and wife Vanessa Bryant's "favorite numbers," inside the Staples Center.

-Dressed in a purple silk suit, Keys was accompanied by a small orchestra as she played Beethoven's "Moonlight Sonata" on the piano.
+Dressed in a purple silk suit, Alicia was accompanied by a small orchestra as she played Beethoven's "Moonlight Sonata" on the piano.

 Alicia's performance comes less than a month after she had to host the 2020 Grammys hours after learning about Kobe's passing.